Quadriffis/immortal-millionaire/8 - supplements.md

 ### Lithium Ororate

 Lithium is associated in high dosages with the treatment of psycheatric disorders.
 It is however in low dosages an essential mineral for optimal health.
-It occurs naturally in low dosages (up to 0.170 mg/L in tap water)[^lithium].
-The argument has been made that we could all benefit from a low dosage of lithium on a daily basis.[^lithium]
+It occurs naturally in low dosages (up to 0.170 mg/L in tap water).
+The argument has been made in a New York Times atricle[^Should we all take a bit of lithium?
+(New York Times, 2014): https://www.nytimes.com/2014/09/14/opinion/sunday/should-we-all-take-a-bit-of-lithium.html] that we could all benefit from a low dosage of lithium on a daily basis.

 While large theraputic dosages are classified as medicine (and rightfully so) the smaller dosed supplements are available for purchase from many supplement vendors.
 The dosages are greatly smaller than those in the medicinal form.